eoinkelly/ember-runloop-handbook/README.md

 callbck is _not_ run.
 When it is actually run, these functions use `Ember.run` so these functions can be thought of  as "`Ember.run` with some extra controls about when the function should be run"

+# Summary

+It can take a while to get our heads around the subtlties of the runloop.
+In exchange we get the performance and scaling benefits that the runloop provides.
+I hope that you now feel more equipped to use the runloop skillfully.

+Happy hacking.

 # Appendices